wmaben/devops-interview-questions/k8s/k8s.md

 **Control Plane Components:**

+The control plane consists of several components that collectively manage the entire cluster.
+Each component has a single responsibility and communicates via the API server.
+In production, these are distributed across multiple master nodes for fault tolerance.

 | Component | Role | Key Responsibility |
 |-----------|------|-------------------|
 | **kube-apiserver** | API Gateway | Validates/processes all REST requests, only component that writes to etcd |